 - Film photography treats images as individually important, they become precious and mean something to you.

-- There is a whole new generation that got interested in film; they want something tangible.
-Shooting film brings you together with young people.
+- A whole new generation has become interested in film; they want something tangible.
+Shooting films brings you together with young people.

 - Setting up a view camera brings you into contact with people.
 Their first question usually is: WtF is this?

-- With analogue photography there is no need to spend long evenings on downloading, processing, and backing up images, loading batteries, and cleaning sensors.
+- With analogue photography, there is no need to spend long evenings downloading, processing, and backing up images, loading batteries, and cleaning sensors.
 You click the shutter and be done.
 You can spend the evening with a good glass of wine and a fine cigar.
-You feel better and your significant other will notice the difference.
+You will feel better, and your significant other will notice the difference.